cyberark/conjur-service-broker/README.md

     > **NOTE:** Application Host identity permissions are not available when using Space Host Identies.

-    After your application has been pushed to PCF, you can use its host identity in Conjur policy to grant it access to secrets.
+    After your application has been pushed to the platform, you can use its host identity in Conjur policy to grant it access to secrets.
 The application does not have access to secrets and should not be started until this step is completed.
 To prevent the app from starting when it is first pushed, use the `--no-start` flag: